 The application of a rate of return instrument under this Law is an AER economic regulatory function or power.
 See section 30Q(2).

 AER ring fencing determination means a determination of the AER under section 143(1);

+annual turnover has the same meaning as in section 2(1) of Schedule 2 to the Competition and Consumer Act 2010 of the Commonwealth;